Andresws12/Portfolio-Vue3/README.md

 ## <span id="getting-started">⚙️Getting Started</span>

-The following details everything you need to have installed in order to install the project and also the steps to follow for the installation
+This section details everything you need to install the project and the steps to follow for installation.

 ### <span id="prerequisites">🚩Prerequisites</span>